dadidange/par_lp/README.md

 Results in a multiple alignment in [MAF-format](https://genome.ucsc.edu/FAQ/FAQformat.html#format5).

 [mview](https://desmid.github.io/mview/) is a great tool to display alignments a little better than plain text.
+Mview is available here: https://github.com/desmid/mview/ and could be executed like this:

 ```
 mview -in maf -html head -css on -coloring mismatch covid.maf > covid.html
 ```